Vitals Today

 Latest posts by Wendy Lazcano (see all)

-In respiratory treatments, mucolytics such as acetylcysteine have established themselves as essential allies.
-Flumil, one of the best known, stands out for its rapid and effective action.
+In respiratory treatments, mucolytics like acetylcysteine have become essential allies.
+Flumil is an acetylcysteine-based medication used as a mucolytic when there is an excess of thick mucus.
 When is it recommended?
 How is it administered?
 What precautions should be taken?
 This article thoroughly analyzes its use, mechanism of action, and clinical considerations.

 What is Flumil and what is it used for?